Welcome to the Australian Association of Pet Dog Breeders Inc. (AAPDB)

-- Members may house breeding dogs in foster homes.
+- Members may house breeding dogs in a Guardian home.
 The breeder owns and takes full responsibility for the breeding and welfare of these dogs until they are desexed on retirement.
-The breeder is fully responsible for the sale of puppies and will provide a foster care contract which clearly spells out the responsibilities of the owner and the foster family.
+The breeder is fully responsible for the sale of puppies and will provide a Guardianship care contract which clearly spells out the responsibilities of the owner and the Guardian family.

 Sale of puppies:

 - Members should sell their puppies either:

 a) Desexed at least 2 weeks before re homing.

 b) With a $50.00 (minimum) desexing voucher refundable on proof of desexing